shader-slang/shader-slang.github.io/docs/reflection-api.md

 The layout information is multi-dimensional in Slang.
 A full set of layout information exists for each "ParameterCategory".

-This means that the size and offset information need to be queried for each relavent category for every shader parameters.
+This means that the size and offset information need to be queried for each relevant category for every shader parameter.
 As a more interesting case, aggregate types like `struct` may store parameters using multiple categories.

 Consider the following shader that has a `struct` with multiple categories: